KBNLresearch/europeananp-ner/README.md

 Resulting in a directory called `out` containing ALTO files with inline annotation.

-# General remarks on binary classification model generation
+### General remarks on binary classification model generation

-The process of generating a binary language model is a delicate one.
+The process of generating a binary classification model is a delicate one.
 The input `.bio` file needs be as clean as possible to prevent the garbage in-out rule from happening.
 Thus, use noise filters while creating `.bio` files.